accuitysoft/course-project/README.md

 For this project you must work alone to build a backend application consisting of a RESTful JSON API for a contact us form [_(examples)_](https://www.jotform.com/form-templates/category/contact-form) you'll be building out in a later class.
 All persistent data is to be stored in a simple JSON file that’s operated on through Node’s `fs` module.

-User will be required in order to use the API and users must be able to register and login via the JSON API as well.

-## Route Breakdown

-1. Route to _create_ an entry when the user submits their contact form.
-1. Route to _create_ or register a user.
-1. Route to log a registered user in to _create_ a JWT (JSON Web Token) token.
-1. Route to _get_ a listing of all submissions when given a valid JWT

-## Required Fields

-These fields represent fields that will be submitted in the form.
-They will be represented in your JSON as object propreties.
-They must be validated against the server else respond with an appropriate HTTP status code and does not write the entry to the JSON file (your database).

-- Name
-- Email
-- Phone number

-## Phases

-### Phase One
-- GitHub repository is set up.
-- Express is running on a high port number such as `3000`.

-### Phase Two
-- Routes are setup and semantically correct, and respond with a valid and applicable response, e.g. when a new resource is created, the created object with the appropriate status code, for the form submission route.
-- Express default error handling middleware is setup.
+While entries can be submitted by anyone, the listing of messages is restricted to authenticated users only. **Ensure you follow the route structure as set out in the breakdown.
+All endpoints are assumed to be based off of localhost, unless specified.**

+## Route Requirements

+**Note**: Any validation or any other errors for requests should use the appropriate status code, alongside the documented response body for the error.

+1. Route to _create_ an entry when the user submits their contact form:
+    `POST /contact_form/entries`

+    Request body expected:
+    ```json
+    {
+        "name": "some string",
+        "email": "address@email.com", // should be a valid email address
+        "phoneNumber": "2343331234",
+        "content": "User's message goes here"
+    }
+    ```
+    When saving the above, a property `id` should be added to the object that uses the format of a `UUID v4`.
+You can use a package such as [uuid](https://www.npmjs.com/package/uuid) to generate it.
+    Successful request should return the created object, including its `id` with the appropriate status code, e.g.:
+    ```json
+    {
+        "id": "9b1deb4d-3b7d-4bad-9bdd-2b0d7b3dcb6d",
+        "name": "some string",
+        "email": "address@email.com",
+        "phoneNumber": "2343331234",
+        "content": "User's message goes here"
+    }
+    ```

+    In the event the body of the request is missing any of the following properties, or these fields have incorrect values: `name, email, phoneNumber, content`, it should be treated as a `Bad Request`, and the response should be in the format of:
+    ```json
+    {
+        "message": "validation error",
+        "invalid": ["email", "phoneNumber"] // this array should be populated with name of any required property that is missing or has incorrect data
+    }
+    ```
+2. Route to _create_ a user:
+    `POST /users`

+    Request body accepted (all properties required):
+    ```json
+    {
+        "name": "Some Name",
+        "password": "password", // must be minimum 8 characters
+        "email": "address@email.com" // must be a valid email address
+    }
+    ```
+    When saving the above, a property `id` should be added to the object that uses the format of a `UUID v4`.
+You can use a package such as [uuid](https://www.npmjs.com/package/uuid) to generate it.
+    Successful request should return the created object, including its `id` with the appropriate status code, e.g.:
+    ```json
+    {
+        "id": "b34adff-3b7d-4bad-9bdd-2b0d7b3dcb6d",
+        "name": "Some Name",
+        "email": "address@email.com"
+    }
+    ```
+    In the event any of the properties are missing, or the wrong values are provided, alongside the appropriate status code (`Bad Request`), the response should be in the format of:
+    ```json
+    {
+        "message": "validation error",
+        "invalid": ["email"] // this array should be populated with name of any required property that is missing or has incorrect data
+    }
+    ```
+3. Route to log a registered user in to _create_ a JWT (JSON Web Token) token:
+    `POST /auth`

+    Expected request:
+    ```json
+    {
+        "email": "address@email.com",
+        "password": "somepassword"
+    }
+    ```
+    Successful response (alongside the appropriate status code):
+    ```json
+    {
+        "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyfQ.SflKxwRJSMeKKF2QT4fwpMeJf36POk6yJV_adQssw5c"
+    }
+    ```
+    In the event the email and password do not match, `Unauthorized` status code should be given, with following response body:
+    ```json
+    {
+        "message": "incorrect credentials provided"
+    }
+    ```
+4. Route to _get_ a listing of all submissions when given a valid JWT is provided as part of the :
+    ```
+    GET /contact_form/entries
+    Authorization: bearer token
+    ```
+    Where token is the one received from the route definied above.
+    Upon success, an array consisting of all objects for the contact form entries should be displayed, e.g.:
+    ```json
+    [
+        {
+           "id": "9b1deb4d-3b7d-4bad-9bdd-2b0d7b3dcb6d",
+            "name": "some string",
+            "email": "address@email.com",
+            "phoneNumber": "2343331234",
+            "content": "User's message goes here"
+        }, {
+            "id": "9b1deb4d-3b7d-4bad-9bdd-2b0d7b3dcb6d",
+            "name": "another one",
+            "email": "msn@email.com",
+            "phoneNumber": "4",
+            "content": "Another message"
+        }
+    ]
+    ```
+    In the event the JWT is invalid, or not provided, the `Forbidden` status code should be returned alongside with a reason why, e.g.:
+    ```json
+    {
+        "message": "token not provided" // other options for this message include: "token expired"
+    }
+    ```

+5. Route to _get_ a specific submission when given an ID alongside a valid JWT:
+    ```
+    GET /contact_form/entries/:id
+    Authorization: bearer token
+    ```
+    If successful, the response, alongside the appropriate status code should be similar to below based on the submission entry id given:
+    ```json
+    {
+        "id": "9b1deb4d-3b7d-4bad-9bdd-2b0d7b3dcb6d",
+        "name": "some string",
+        "email": "address@email.com",
+        "phoneNumber": "2343331234",
+        "content": "User's message goes here"
+    }
+    ```
+    If requested ID is not found, `Not Found` status code should be returned alongside a response:
+    ```json
+    {
+        "message": "entry 23bacf-3b7d-4bad-9bdd-2b0d7b3dcb6d not found"
+    }
+    ```
+    In the event the JWT is invalid, or not provided, the `Forbidden` status code should be returned alongside with a reason why, e.g.:
+    ```json
+    {
+        "message": "token not provided" // other options for this message include: "token expired"
+    }
+    ```

+## Parts

+### Part 1
+- Gitlab repository is set up, including ignoring `node_modules`
+- Express is running on a high port number such as `3000`, configurable from the environment.
+- Readme file contains information about the project, as well as how to start the application as well as configure the environment.
+- npm is used to add any relevant packages
+- Ensure the appropriate merge request is created, and instructor is assigned to it to mark this part.

+### Part 2
+- Be sure to pull your merged changes once merged, before creating a new branch off of master!
+- Routes are setup and semantically correct, and respond with a valid and applicable response as define dabove.
+- Express default error handling middleware is setup where any route not found should return back the appropriate status code (`Not Found`) and the following response: `{"message": "not found"}`.
 - Express JSON parsing middleware is setup.
+- Expectation is that the project is organized with the appropriate modules, but is not expected to be saving anything to a JSON file.
+For instance you will have the route files setup, however your routes may only have validation logic attached, and nothing more.
+- Create a merge request, and assign instructor to it to mark this part.

 #### Resources
 - [Default error handler](https://expressjs.com/en/guide/error-handling.html#the-default-error-handler)

-### Phase Three
+### Part 3
+- There are two resources identified in this project: `users` and `entries`.
+There should exist two `json` files, in a folder called `data` located where `package.json` is.
-- Submitted entries are saved to the JSON file.
+- Create a module that can read and write to the two JSON files
-- Can request an array of objects (in JSON) for all submitted entries.
-- Users can register.
-- Users can login.
+- Update your endpoints from Part 2 to now read and write to the JSON as required by the route definitions
+- Open a merge request, and assign the instructor, as well as two other students to get marked as well as obtain your peers' feedback
+- Once marked, be sure to merge to master so you can use it for future courses.